microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/overview.md

 ---
-title: "Get started with the Microsoft Graph Toolkit"
+title: "Get started with Microsoft Graph Toolkit"
-description: "Learn how to set up your Microsoft 365 tenant and development environment and use the Microsoft Graph Toolkit." ms.localizationpriority: medium
+description: "Learn how to set up your Microsoft 365 tenant and development environment and use Microsoft Graph Toolkit." ms.localizationpriority: medium
 author: sebastienlevert
 ---

-# Get started with the Microsoft Graph Toolkit
+# Get started with Microsoft Graph Toolkit

-The Microsoft Graph Toolkit components can easily be added to your web application, SharePoint web part, or Microsoft Teams tabs.
+Microsoft Graph Toolkit components can easily be added to your web application, SharePoint web part, or Microsoft Teams tabs.
 The components are based on web standards and can be used in both plain JavaScript projects or with popular web frameworks such as Reach, Angular, and Vue.js.

 Watch this short video to get started using the toolkit.